World Pneumonia Day

 A global day of action: 12 November

 The fight to reduce deaths from the single, biggest infectious killer of adults and children has never been more urgent.
-Pneumonia claimed the lives of 2.5 million, including 672,000 children, in 2019 alone.
-The combined effect of the COVID-19 pandemic, climate change, and conflict is fueling a pneumonia crisis across the life course – placing millions more at risk of infection and death.
-In 2021, the estimated burden of deaths from respiratory infections, including COVID-19, was a massive 6 million.
+In 2021, pneumonia claimed the lives of 2.2 million, including 502,000 children, and COVID-19 killed an additional 10 million, according to the Global Burden of Disease.
+Together, they caused more deaths than any other cause, including heart disease.
+With climate change continuing to increase the burden of respiratory conditions and the risk of another pandemic of respiratory infection high, there is a pneumonia crisis across the life course placing millions at risk of infection and death.

 Tragically, it is the very young and the very old who are at greatest risk.
-Children living in areas with declining vaccination rates, rising malnutrition due to food shortages, and in homes that use polluting fuels for cooking and heating, are particularly vulnerable.
-Older adults exposed to air pollution – most significantly from burning fossil fuels – and smoking are also at risk.
-Almost half of the estimated 1.6 million pneumonia deaths among adults aged over 50 are attributable to air pollution and smoking.
+Children living in areas with low vaccination rates and rising malnutrition, and in homes that use polluting fuels for cooking and heating, are particularly vulnerable.
+Older adults exposed to outdoor air pollution – most significantly from burning fossil fuels – and smoking are also at risk.
+Almost half of the estimated 1.5 million pneumonia deaths among adults aged over 50 are attributable to air pollution and smoking.

-Each year on World Pneumonia Day, Every Breath Counts adds our voice to the global call to action.
+Each year on World Pneumonia Day, Every Breath Counts adds our collective voice to the global call to action by rallying our members.
 In 2023, we supported the following activities:

 • Commitment Progress Roundtable which brought together many of the organizations who made milestone commitments at the 2nd Global Forum on Childhood Pneumonia – more here